gedcom/scCCESS/README.md

 batch_size              Number of samples per training batch.

 epochs                  Number of training epochs.

+verbose                 A single integer determining the verbosity of the keras training function.
+                        0: Silent.
+                        1: Progress bar.
+                        2: One line per epoch.

 scale                   If TRUE, gene values are rescaled to a mean of 0 and a standard deviation of 1.